This post contains affiliate links. Please see my disclosure page for more information.

 Anointings and Simons would be commonplace – there’s only one real main similarity in the stories

-Now while the explanation by Andre Legault is quite possible, the problem is that it is assuming that only one anointing could have taken place.
+The explanation by Andre Legault is quite possible.
+However, the problem is that it is assuming that only one anointing could have taken place.
 This is what most people seem to assume.
 In other words, how likely is it that there would be two such similar incidents?

 Scholars often point to Jesus cleansing the Temple in Matt 21:12-13, Mark 11:15-17, Luke 19:45-46 and John 2: 13-21.
 John sets this incident at the beginning of the gospel.
 By contrast, the synoptic gospels set it at the end of Jesus’ ministry after the triumphant entry into Jerusalem.
 Scholars usually say that it is highly unlikely that Jesus would’ve been able to do this twice.
 The Jewish authorities were already plotting against him after this action, so he wouldn’t have been able to get away with this a second time.